lucidobservor/floramancer-modpack/README.md

 	  players are required to produce with each flower is adjusted accordingly.
 	- The Flügel Tiara now requires the Elytra in its crafting recipe.

-- **World Gen** -
+- **World Gen**
     - The default world type uses Quark's realistic terrain generation, combined with Traverse for some additional interesting biomes.
     - Recurrent Complex is used to add some structures to the world.
-If you go exploring, you might be able to find creeper spawners in the overworld, which should help with powering your entropinnyums, and enderman spawners in The End, which can save you time spent AFK waiting for natural Enderman spawns.
+If you go exploring, you might be able to find creeper spawners in the overworld, which should help with powering your entropinnyums, and enderman spawners in The End, which can save you time spent AFK waiting for natural Endermen to spawn.
 Neither are required for progression though, so don't sweat it if you don't find any.

 - **Infinite Lava** - Lava in the Nether is infinite below y = 32 (The level of the lava lakes).
 This allows for the